cocos/cocos-docs/en/editor/project/index.md

 ## Macro Config

-For specific information and code about the engine macro module, you can refer to **Engine Macro** ([GitHub](https://github.com/cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824) | [Gitee](https://gitee.com/mirrors_cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824)), which provides a shortcut to modify the macro configuration, the configured macro will take effect when previewing, building The configured macro will take effect on preview, build, and will also follow the custom engine configuration to update the default values of the current macro configuration.
+**Macro Config** provides a shortcut to modify the macro configuration, the configured macro will take effect when previewing, building The configured macro will take effect on preview, build, and will also follow the custom engine configuration to update the default values of the current macro configuration.

+- **ENABLE_TILEDMAP_CULLING**: whether or not enabled tiled map auto culling.
+If you set the TiledMap skew or rotation, then need to manually disable this, otherwise, the rendering will be wrong.

+- **TOUCH_TIMEOUT**: the timeout to determine whether a touch is no longer active and should be removed.
+You can modify this value to have a better behavior if you find it's not enough.

+- **ENABLE_TRANSPARENT_CANVAS**: boolean that indicates if the canvas contains an alpha channel, default sets to false for better performance.

+- **ENABLE_WEBGL_ANTIALIAS**: boolean that indicates if the WebGL context is created with `antialias` option turned on, default value is false.

+- **CLEANUP_IMAGE_CACHE**: whether to clear the original image cache after uploaded a texture to GPU.
+If cleared, [Dynamic Atlas](https://docs.cocos.com/creator/manual/en/advanced-topics/dynamic-atlas.html) will not be supported.

+- **ENABLE_MULTI_TOUCH**: whether to enable multi-touch.

+- **MAX_LABLE_CANVAS_POOL_SIZE**: the maximum size of the canvas pool used by Label, please adjust according to the number of label component in the same scene of the project.

 ![macro](./index/macro.png)

+For specific information and code about the engine macro module, you can refer to **Engine Macro** ([GitHub](https://github.com/cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824) | [Gitee](https://gitee.com/mirrors_cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824)).

 ## Feature Cropping